 Students are responsible for finding and negotiating the specifics of their own internships.
 Students have found success in securing a public health internship by following the steps below.

 - Viewing the internship orientation video the semester before you want to complete your internship.
-Complete the associated worksheet and submit to Stephanie Springer (email@example.com).
-Upon watching this video and submitting the form, students will be added to the Internship D2L site, where they will have the opportunity to interact with students currently completing their internships, view examples of current internships being completed, and access the enrollment forms.
+Complete the associated worksheet and submit to Stephanie Springer, the Internship Director.
+Upon watching this video and submitting the form, students will be added to the Internship D2L site, where they will have the opportunity to access the enrollment forms and learn from past student interns about their internship experiences.

 - Google health topics that interest you and your preferred location (for example, “Tucson” or “Oro Valley”).
 Select health topics that match your personal and career interests (for example, “HIV” or “occupational health”).
 Click on the search results to learn more about potentially relevant organizations.